-The following is a quick reference for viewing 2D and 3D geospatial content in Scene Viewer, an app built into the portal website.
-Scene Viewer works with desktop web browsers that support WebGL, a web technology standard built into most modern browsers for rendering 3D graphics.
-You can also sign in to Scene Viewer and make your own scenes.
+You can view geospatial content in Scene Viewer in the portal website.
+Scene Viewer works with devices that support WebGL, a web technology built into most modern browsers for rendering 3D graphics.
+You can also author your own scenes when you sign in to Scene Viewer.

 Before you open Scene Viewer, verify that your browser supports scenes.

 Navigate scenes with Scene Viewer tools, or use your mouse or touch device to move around scenes.

 Use the Building explorer tool to explore building scene layers by viewing layers, isolating layers, and applying filters.

 The Measure tools allow you to measure distances between two points and calculate areas in your scene.